justinpombrio/panfix/README.md

 [operator precedence grammars](https://en.wikipedia.org/wiki/Operator-precedence_grammar).

 It is not based on Context Free Grammars (CFGs), nor on Parsing Expression Grammars (PEGs).
-It's has a **different style of grammar**, roughly given as a list of multifix operators.
+It's has a **different style of grammar**, roughly a list of multifix operators.
 The rules for what constitute a valid grammar are extremely simple (unlike, say, LR or LALR parsing).

 Panfix parsing always runs in **linear time**, with no dependence on the size of the grammar.
 That is, if `N` is the size of the text to be parsed and `G` is the